akshatkedia/satiplastics.com/_drafts/_pages/home.md

     text: Our decoration capabilities and price intercalary options shall differentiate your product and increase client price, therefore creating your complete stand out at the purpose of sale.
+how_we_create:
+  image: "/uploads/2018/01/29/how_we_create.jpg"
+  title: How We Create
+  text: "Simplifying and improving our processes continuously.\nOptimizing our financial
+    and physical resources.\nCommunicating openly, honestly and frequently.\nDeveloping a highly motivated, valued and diverse workforce.\nCollaborating, supporting and respecting one another.\nActing with absolute integrity. "
 ---